 Students may take any courses offered at the graduate level to fulfill their elective credits

-Candidates seeking admission to Lasell College's M.Ed. graduate degree programs must hold a bachelor's degree from an accredited institution and demonstrate through academic background and/or work experience the ability to succeed in graduate studies.
+Candidates seeking admission to Lasell University's M.Ed. graduate degree programs must hold a bachelor's degree from an accredited institution and demonstrate through academic background and/or work experience the ability to succeed in graduate studies.
 GRE/GMAT scores are not required.

 Lasell's M.Ed. graduate degree programs are only offered part-time to domestic students.

 *Recommended minimum GPA of 2.75 in undergraduate coursework.
 You may complete up to 6 credits as a non-matriculated student while you work toward these requirements, but will not be allowed to register for more than 6 credits.

 The Office of Graduate Enrollment

 1844 Commonwealth Ave.

 Newton, MA 02466

 You must complete a course in child or human development by the completion of 18 credits in the M.Ed. program.